m-sakthi/leap_year_js_kata/README.md

 ### Conditions to be applied for Leap Year

-* not divisible by 4
+* not divisible by 4 are not leap years
 * divisible by 4 and not by 100
 * divisible by 400
 * divisible by 100 and not 400